whotookzakum/UnrealExporter/README.md

 # UnrealExporter
 A batch file exporter for Unreal Engine games using [CUE4Parse](https://github.com/FabianFG/CUE4Parse).
-Currently only exports .umap and .uasset files as .json files.
+Great for automating UE datamining, just specify the files you want and don't want, and speed up your exports by only exporting what's changed.

-Feel free to customize the code however you want.
-The repo will be published for reference, since CUE4Parse documentation is incomplete.
+This project can be used as-is or as a reference, since CUE4Parse documentation is incomplete.
+Heavily references the source code of [FModel](https://github.com/4sval/FModel) for CUE4Parse usage.

 ## Features
 - [x] Multiple game support